Carnagion/norris/CONTRIBUTING.md

 1. Install version `3.11.4` of [Python](https://www.python.org/downloads).

+    > **Note**
-    > **Note:** Other versions are also acceptable, as long as they do not produce any errors or warnings.
+    > Other versions are also acceptable, as long as they do not produce any errors or warnings.
 Avoid using versions older than `3.11.4`.

 2. Install [`ruff`](https://github.com/astral-sh/ruff) by running `pip install ruff --upgrade`.